Smoking vs. Vaporizing: Which is Better?

 Which is more flavorful?

 The terpene and cannabinoid-rich vapor produced by vaporization is typically more flavorful and smooth than the smoke produced from combustion.
 Many describe the vaporization experience as inhaling the ‘essence of the plant’.
 When smoking cannabis buds, the flavor (produced by terpenes) is less apparent because the smoke can be diluted with plant matter by up to 90%.
-A high quality ceramic vaporizer will ensure maximum flavor.

 Which has a more effective dosage?